-After the adoption of ASU 2020-06, the Company used the if-converted method for calculating any potential dilutive effect of the convertible senior notes for the years ended December 31, 2022 and 2021.
+The Company used the if-converted method for calculating any potential dilutive effect of the convertible senior notes for the years ended December 31, 2023, 2022 and 2021.
 Under this method, the Company calculates diluted earnings per share under both the cash and share settlement assumptions to determine which is more dilutive.
 If share settlement is more dilutive, the Company calculates diluted earnings per share assuming that all of the convertible senior notes were converted solely into shares of common stock at the beginning of the reporting period.
-The potential impact upon the conversion of the convertible senior notes were excluded from the calculation of diluted net loss per share for the years ended December 31, 2022 and 2021 because the effect would have been anti-dilutive.
+The potential impact upon the conversion of the convertible senior notes were excluded from the calculation of diluted net loss per share for the years ended December 31, 2023, 2022 and 2021 because the effect would have been anti-dilutive.